shauryasingh310-ops/SudoBot/README.md

 ## What it does

-- **Scan puzzles** — point your camera at a printed or digital sudoku and it reads the numbers automatically
+- **Scan puzzles** — photograph a printed or digital sudoku and it reads the numbers automatically
 - **Solve it for you** — watch the AI work through it step by step, or just get the answer instantly
 - **Play manually** — pencil marks, hints, mistake tracking, the full experience
 - **Sync across devices** — progress and stats saved to Firebase if you're logged in